Allan Langer

 Allan Jeffrey "Alfie" Langer AM (born 30 July 1966) is an Australian former multi-award-winning rugby league footballer who played in the 1980s, 1990s and 2000s and worked as an assistant coach for the Australian national team, the Queensland Maroons and the Brisbane Broncos.

 He was one of the pre-eminent s of his era, representing Australia on many occasions and holding the record for most State of Origin appearances, until being surpassed by his club, state and country team-mate Darren Lockyer.
 Langer played most of his career as captain of the Brisbane Broncos, with whom he won the 1992 Clive Churchill Medal and Rothmans Medal, as well as four premierships and the club's player of the year award a record five times.
 The Allan Langer Medal, which is the Ipswich Jets' player of the year award was named in his honour.
 Alfie's Bar at the Broncos Leagues Club is also named after him.

 Early life

 The youngest of Queensland Rail worker Harry and mother Rita Langer's four sons, Allan Langer was born in Ipswich, Queensland on 30 July 1966.
+He attended Ipswich State High School.

 He grew up playing football at Ipswich's Northern Suburbs Tigers alongside his brothers and future Brisbane Broncos (as well as Queensland Maroons and Australian Kangaroos) teammates Kevin and Kerrod Walters.
-This combination of players would become known famously as "The Ipswich Connection".
+This combination of players would become known as "The Ipswich Connection".

 Playing career

 Langer was selected as an Australian rugby league schoolboy representative in 1982.
-At 15 Langer's first job out of school was a truckie's offsider, delivering whitegoods.
-He then worked for the council making roads, but continued playing football.